ELIORA BOUSQUET'S COLLECTIONS OF PAINTINGS

 Imagine Eliora Bousquet's paintings at your home Watch Eliora Bousquet's collection Naturessences in video Visit Eliora Bousquet's collection Naturessences online shop

-For the romantic poets, Nature, an omnipresent theme, is, in fact, the means by which the Creator of all things manifests his magnificence.
-Nature embodies the perfection of its Creator.
-Like the 'Garden of Eden', it is an idyllic, timeless place full of serenity.
-It is a place of contemplation where it is good to dream, meditate, reflect on the meaning of life, and therefore also on the place of man in the universe.
-In this place of meditation, the materialism of the modern world as we know it - hectic, over-connected, leaving man too little time to savor the sacred moments of silence - is not allowed.
+For romantic poets, nature, an omnipresent theme, is the means by which the Creator of all things manifests its magnificence.
+It embodies the perfection of its creation.
+Like the 'Garden of Eden', it is an idyllic, timeless place filled with serenity.
+It is a place of contemplation where one can dream, meditate, and reflect on the meaning of life, including man's place in the universe.
+In this place of contemplation, the materialism of the modern world, with its over-connection and lack of time for the sacred moments of silence, has no place.

-It is to enhance this notion of life that I painted each of my works with a lot of material, with a knife, and not with a brush, unlike my other collections.
-However, despite this thick and structured material, the movements are dynamic and light, because life is never static.
+To highlight this notion of life, I have painted each of my paintings with thick, knifed-on layers of paint, rather than using a brush, as in my other collections.
+However, despite this thick, structured material, the movements are dynamic and light, for life is never static.

-A link between 'Naturessences' and my other collections, there is a theme and inexhaustible source of inspiration: the Wind, that I consider as 'Breath'.
-This creative breath which shapes the landscapes, makes the reed bend without breaking it; this breath which inspires the poet and pushes him to seek the secret meaning of things, to then bring it to light.
+A unifying theme between 'NATURESSENCES' and my other collections is the Wind, as a 'breath'.
+This creative breath that shapes landscapes, bends reeds without breaking them, and inspires poets to seek the secret meaning of things and bring it to light.

-By means of painting, through the magical means of art, I hope, once again, to demonstrate all the power, all the supremacy of Emotion over Reason.
-Because, as Vauvenargues wrote: 'Reason deceives us more often than nature.'
+Through painting, through the magical medium of art, I hope once again to demonstrate the power and supremacy of Emotion over Reason.
+For, as French Writer Vauvenargues wrote, 'Reason deceives us more often than nature.'

 COLLECTION RENAISSANCE